lennym/application-container-platform/how-to-docs/kubernetes-user-token.md

 4. Once your token has been created, you will be able to find it in the [Connected Identities][connected identities] section.
 You will need to expand the **Kubernetes** identity and show your full token by clicking the eye icon next to it.

+5. Click the "Set up Kube config" button next to your token for instructions to set up your local `kubectl` to use your token.

 ## Project Admins (Creating a user token)

 1. Log into the [Platform Hub][platform hub link].